 In 2005 the Energy Trust was wound up and most of its capital distributed to energy consumers within the area of the old Hutt Valley Energy Board.
 The Energy Trust however also settled part of its capital ($35 million) on the Charitable Trust.

-The Charitable Trust’s capital has now grown to almost $40 million.
+The Charitable Trust’s capital has now grown to approximately $41 million.

 We support great community groups, projects and individuals in the Hutt Valley, Porirua City and Wellington North (Johnsonville, Newlands, Broadmeadows and Tawa).
 We do this through: